 Studying the Certificate IV in Commercial Cookery at Holmesglen

-The course is taught through a blend of online, classroom and practical training at Holmesglen's modern commercial kitchens.
+The course is taught through a blend of online, classroom and practical training in Holmesglen's modern commercial kitchens.

 Essential skills and knowledge around special dietary requirements will also provide the confidence to manage the future nutritional demands of the consumer.